Curriculum and School Improvement

 - Jennifer Garner, Lakeside High School, played an integral role in the creation of Literacy Ready and its implementation across the nation, serving as a teacher, writer, mentor and master trainer.

-- Dana Smith, Fountain Lake Charter High School, as taught Literacy Ready since its pilot and served as trainer and mentor to help implement Literacy Ready in schools across the nation.
+- Dana Smith, Fountain Lake Charter High School, has taught Literacy Ready since its pilot, and served as trainer and mentor to help implement Literacy Ready in schools across the nation.

 Arkansas was an early adopter of transitional courses thanks to state legislation.

 New courses for the transition from middle grades to high school.
 Underprepared students take the classes in eighth or ninth grade.

 Arkansas is one of five states piloting Ready for High School Literacy and Ready for High School Math in the 2016-17 school year.
 Arkansas teachers also participated in developing, field testing and reviewing the new courses.